 My kids are grown.
 What does Rodeph Sholom have for me?

-Rodeph Sholom focuses on community building with many adult- oriented experiences including Adult Education seminars, leadership opportunities, social action programs, and ritual activities and services.
+Rodeph Sholom focuses on community building with many adult- oriented experiences, leadership opportunities, social action programs, and ritual activities and services.
 The synagogue strives to enhance your connection with other members at all stages of life and provide an opportunity for spiritual fulfillment.
 See our community engagement page for 2018-19 to learn more.

 What are the benefits of joining Congregation Rodeph Sholom?